 As the University of Windsor transitioned to an essential services model, effective Wednesday, March 18 the Ron W. Ianni Faculty of Law building will be closed until further notice.
 All staff will remain available to assist remotely during this period.
 You can find staff members' contact information in the staff directory.
 Please note, you are encouraged to email as staff members will not have regular access to voicemail.

-In addition to our COVID-19 response, the Ron W. Ianni Faculty of Law building will be decommissioned over the fall semester as we move to temporary quarters in preparation for the Winter 2021 semester.
-For more information, please visit the Transforming Windsor Law website.
+In addition to our COVID-19 response, the Ron W. Ianni Faculty of Law building was decommissioned over the fall semester as we move to temporary quarters during Windsor Law's building transformation.
+For more information on the building project, please visit the Transforming Windsor Law website.

 Law Library Services

 The Paul Martin Law Library has gone virtual.
 There is no physical access to the Law Library at this time.
-During the upcoming renovations of the Ron W. Ianni Law building, the Paul Martin Law Library will exist as a capsule collection, located in a separate space on the ground floor of Leddy West.
+During the transformation of the Ron W. Ianni Law building, the Law Library will exist as a capsule collection, located in a separate space on the ground floor of Leddy West.
 Access will be via the main Leddy doors.

 The 4500+ books that form this collection have been moved to the Leddy Library and will be available for contactless pick-up and digital delivery starting September 8, 2020.
 Sign in to OMNI to request these services.

 Reference Services are available 8:30 am - 4:00 pm Monday to Friday via email (email@example.com) and LiveChat.
 Student Reference Associates are available 4:00 - 9:00 pm Monday to Thursday; and on the weekends 10:00 am - 4:00 pm through LiveChat.